lumeland/lume.land/docs/core/server.md

 ### expires

-It's a middleware to include the `Expires` header to the response for better caching.
+It's a middleware to include the `Expires` header in the response for better caching.
 See the
 [available options in Deno Doc](https://doc.deno.land/https://deno.land/x/lume/middlewares/expires.ts/~/Options).